walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 > took care of these dishes?
 Thanks.

 Is the note just old?
 Was your roommate in a hurry and actually asking you to wash dishes?
 Or were they sarcastically trying to give you grief for not having done your part?
 Lots of questions.
-To imagine responses to them you might employ a range of assummptions and interpretations depending on the scenario:
+To imagine responses to them you might employ a range of assumptions and interpretations depending on the scenario:

-Context: you have been growing more and more irritated with your roommate for some time now.
+**Context**: you have been growing more and more irritated with your roommate for some time now.
 Their actions just really get under your skin: dirty dishes, laundry everywhere, the works.
+They clearly meant the note as an insult.

-Author: your roommate is actually a great person and would never leave a passive aggressive note.
+**Author**: your roommate is actually a great person and would never leave a passive aggressive note.
 In fact, they probably meant it as a joke.

-But you look over to find that the skin is still loaded up with dirty dishes.
+**Text**: Take a look at that question mark.
+And then the curt second sentence.
+Your roommate put those things there on purpose to be rude.

+The list could go on and on.
+And we employ a similar range of skills when we read anything, be it fiction, poetry, historical documents.

 Close reading, then, might be best described as an activity in which a reader simply lets no detail go unquestioned.